kittykatattack/learningPixi/README.md

 ![Cat centered on the stage - diagram](/examples/images/screenshots/04.png)

-Instead of setting the sprite's `x` and `y` properties independently, you can set them together in a single like of code, like this:
+Instead of setting the sprite's `x` and `y` properties independently, you can set them together in a single line of code, like this:
 ```js
 sprite.position.set(x, y)
 ```